 no swimming pool or garden with basil and tomato plants.

-I wanted a secret place I could run to and get lost in,
+I longed for a secret place I could run to and get lost in,

 the green canopy shimmering above me